jeffbmartinez/userauth/README.md

 A JSON string containing:

-* `valid` - boolean: true if the session ID and user ID are valid, false other wise.
+* `valid` - boolean: true if the session ID is valid, false otherwise.
 * `reason` - string: If `value` is `true`, this will be an empty string.
 If `value` is false, `reason` contains an explanation for why the verification failed.
 It will contain one of:
-    * `notfound` - No record was found of the session ID, user ID, or both.
+    * `notfound` - No record was found of the session ID.
     * `expired` - The session ID is expired.
-    * `mismatch` - The session ID doesn't belong to the user ID

 ```